-Young Adults: Train in Healthcare, IT, Security, Culinary, Media, Business, Transportation & MORE!
+Train in Healthcare, IT, Security, Business, Transportation & MORE!

-To APPLY: Review the programs below, and contact them directly.
+Review the programs below, then contact them directly.
+Subject to eligibility criteria and funding availability.
 Class start dates and enrollment dates vary.

 Program Contact: Rosetta Washington (203) 786-6403 Ext.
 116

 Be placed in a work-based learning experience or occupational skills training.
 All students participate in job readiness classes and community service activities and receive job search help.
 Training options include Certified Nursing Assistant (CNA) or Security Guard.